turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 This is the graphics renderer, which is also responsible for managing the scene graph which consists of keeping track of parent-child relationships between the scene hierarchy, updating the world, animating armatures.
 You can use the Renderer with the following functions, all of which are in the global scope:
+- SetDebugDrawEnabled(bool value)	-- Toggle debug draw by renderer on/off
 - GetGameSpeed() : float result
 - SetGameSpeed(float speed)
 - IsRaytracingSupported() : bool	-- check whether graphics device supports hardware accelerated ray tracing features